jshttp/mime-db/README.md

 - `.charset` - the default charset associated with this type, if any.

 If unknown, every property could be `undefined`.

+### db-ext.json

+The JSON file is a map lookup for lower-cased file extensions.
+Each file extension is an array with the list of lower-cased mime types in order of preference.

 ## Contributing